 \subsection{History Matching The Model}

 We outline the general decisions required to perform the history match.
-Several packages are available that perform standard Gaussian Process emulation, for example the BACCO \cite{Hankin:2005aa} and GPfit \cite{JSSv064i12} packages in R \cite{R-Core-Team:2015aa} or GPy \cite{gpy2014} for Python, which may be used as an alternative to the more sophisticated emulators we describe here.
-Emulators accurate enough to reduce the size of the non-implausible space at each wave to some degree are sufficient.
+Several packages are available that perform standard Gaussian Process emulation, possibly with Automatic Relevance Determination \citep{GPR, MCIGPM}, for example the BACCO \citep{Hankin:2005aa} and GPfit \citep{JSSv064i12} packages in R (R Core Team) or GPy \citeyearpar{gpy2014} for Python, which may be used as an alternative to the emulators we describe here.
+Emulators accurate enough to reduce the size of the non-implausible space at each wave to some degree are sufficient for our purposes.
 When constructing emulators, we decided to put more detail into the mean function, but incorporate more complicated structures for the residual process at each wave, thus sequentially increasing the complexity of the emulators at each wave.
 We provide a summary of the choices made in the history match at each wave in Table \ref{ES}, including the dataset history matched to (column 2), the number of design runs (column 3), the implausibility cut-off thresholds (columns 4-6) and the emulation strategy (column 7), each of which is discussed in more detail below.